Challenge 1: NutriFitt Sled Pull, Push and Sprint

 Athletes will start by standing on one side of the hurdle ready to perform a lateral facing burpee (as opposed to bar facing).
 When the judge announces go and starts the timer, athletes will perform a lateral facing burpee on the same side they started, then jump over the hurdle to perform another lateral facing burpee on the other side.
 This process will be repeated until the timer ends, counting down from 2 minutes.
 Athletes may jump or step over the hurdle with one or two feet and land with one or two feet.
 It is not required to jump and land with both feet.
 Athletes do not have to face the bar when jumping.
 The athlete's chest and thighs must touch the ground for a clean burpee to be recorded.
 It is not required that both feet step back or rise at the same time during the burpee.
 A “no rep” will be called when performed incorrectly.
 Athletes will receive one attempt.
 The judge will record the achieved number.
 Athletes must initial their score before leaving the area.

 This challenge has 5 stations.
 Athletes will start in a standing position at station #1.
 When the judge says go and starts the timer, athletes will complete 10 hand release push-ups, then sprint 10 yards to station #2.
 At station #2, athletes will complete 10 mountain climbers (each knee to elbow is 1 rep), then sprint 5 yards to station #3.
 At station #3, athletes will perform 10 “ball over the bar” tosses.
-The bar will be 7 feet off the ground and the ball will weigh 6 pounds.
+The bar will be 10 feet off the ground and the ball will weigh 10 lbs for Women and 14 lbs for Men.
 Once complete, athletes will sprint 5 yards to station #4.
 At station #4, athletes will complete 10 quick jumps over a bar with two feet (each side of the bar is 1 rep), then sprint 5 yards to station #5.
 At station #5, athletes will perform 10 jump squats.
 When the last jump squat is complete (feet touch the ground after the jump), the judge will stop the timer.
 Athletes will get two attempts, if desired.
 Scoring is to two decimal places.
 Best of two attempts is circled.
-Athletes must step back up to the starting line immediately if a second attempt is being attempted.
+Athletes must step back up to the starting line immediately if a second attempt is desired.
 Athletes must initial their score before leaving the area.

 Challenge 6: TrainOD Odd Object Hold